psy0rz/ledanim/README.md

 - Most NEOpixelbus led-strips: https://github.com/Makuna/NeoPixelBus/wiki

 For most SPI-controlled strips you should be fine with FastLED.
-However there are timeing issues with serial-controlled strips like the WS2812b.
+However there are timing issues with serial-controlled strips like the WS2812b.
 In that case you should use the NeoPixelBus library. (it works excellent with the WS2812b)

+NeoPixelBus uses all kind of hardware tricks (DMA, UARTS) to create smoother and faster led-updates. (but its less portable as a library)

 ## HOWTO